Brodie969/complex-weather/README.md

 ## In Progress

-While a stable release hasn't been finished yet, and the code is changing every day, you can still clone and try out the application.
-See [`How To Run Locally`](#how-to-run-locally) to try.
+I'm still trying to figure out how to deploy a live demo without exposing my API Key, so see [`How To Run Locally`](#how-to-run-locally) to try for now.

-Or, even better, star this repo and come back when I put the live demo up.
+Feel free to star this repo and come back when I put the live demo up.

 ## To Do:

 - Add Loading Screen

-- Add Consistent Stylesheets
+- ~~Add Consistent Stylesheets~~ Now update colour scheme for more modern looks

 - Figure Out How To Store API Key Securely For Live Demo

-- Add Collapsable Days In `/forecast`

 ## How To Run Locally: